xiaonengmiao/Cpp_Primer/Ch06/README.md

 It isn't a good use of assert. because if user begin to input a word, the `cin` would be always have content. so the `assert` would be always true.
 It is meaningless. using `assert(s == sought)` is more better.

+## Exercise 6.49

+> What is a candidate function?
+What is a visible function?

+candidate function:

+> Set of functions that are considered when resolving a function call. (all the functions with the name used in the call for which a declaration is in scope at the time of the call.)

+viable function:

+> Subset of the candidate functions that could match a given call.
+It have the same number of parameters as arguments to the call, and each argument type can be converted to the corresponding parameter type.

+## Exercise 6.50

+> Given the declarations for `f` from page 242, list the viable functions, if any for each of the following calls.
+Indicate which function is the best match, or if the call is illegal whether there is no match or why the call is ambiguous.

+(a) `f(2.56)` (b) `f(42)` (c) `f(42,0)` (d) `f(2.56,3.14)`

+## Exercise 6.51

+> Write all four versions of `f`.
+Each function should print a distinguishing message.
+Check your answers for the previous exercise.
+If your answers were incorrect, study this section until you understand why your answers were wrong.

 ## Exercise 6.54

   cout << "singual: " << make_plural(1,"success", "es") << " " << make_plural(1,"failure") << endl;